MDashK/sonic-1-sms-remake-xbox/README.md

 1. Some PC exclusive features have been removed.

-**Big Special Thanks to nik, cubeww, m1s3ry, SilicaAndPina and KuromeSan.**
+**Big Special Thanks to nik, GoldenSky, cubeww, m1s3ry, SilicaAndPina and KuromeSan.**